Warehouse fresh · 2026-07-02 08:24 UTC

 The playoff probability shown on the League Predictions tab is simply the fraction of simulations in which a team finished in the 2026 MLB postseason field.
 Under current rules, that's six teams per league: three division winners plus three wild cards taken from the remaining teams by regular-season win percentage.
 Ties are broken by assigning fractional wins to every tied team, so the reported odds always sum exactly to three division winners and three wild cards per league across simulations.

-Several signals that might plausibly improve predictive accuracy are not in v1.
+Several signals that might plausibly improve predictive accuracy are not currently in the model.
 Each is a conscious choice; each is a candidate for a future release.